onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/application.md

   update      update application by ID and attributes

 Flags:
-  -h, --help   help for apps
+  -h, --help   help for application

 Global Flags:
       --json   Output logs as JSON.
 Set to true if stdout is not a TTY.

-Use "onqlave apps [command] --help" for more information about a command.
+Use "onqlave application [command] --help" for more information about a command.
 ```